CGOmkar/Digital-Doghnut/README.md

 Open Blender

-In python Text Editor write this code your 3d doghnut is ready!
+Open Text editor in Blender

+Create New text

+And Write this code

+Your Virtual Doghnut is Ready'

+Thank me Later!